aimeos/aimeos-docs/src/manual/services.md

 stripe.authorize (boolean, optional)
 : Use "1" if you want to get an authorization first and capture the payment after the parcel has been dispatched or the product delivered according to the delivery status of the order.
 Leave this setting out for immediate payments

+createtoken (boolean, optional)
+: Use "1" to enable token based payments for subscriptions

+onsite (boolean, optional)
+: Must be "1" to enable customers to enter their payment details (credit card data) during the checkout process

 testmode (boolean, optional)
 : Use "1" for test payments without real money